PinkusFpv/Reverse_Engineering_ESM57280_Huawei_Battery/README.md

 # Huawei Battery Pack CAN Bus Reverse Engineering

 This repository provides an introduction and a practical starting point for reverse-engineering the Huawei battery pack CAN bus, enabling direct access to telemetry data (voltage, temperature, etc.) from the Battery Management System (BMS).
+In the default state the battery is switched of and the BMS is not activated.
+The power input and output ports are disabled.

 ---